Student Employment Manual

 - Stipend: Stipends are extremely rare and must be approved by the Student Employment Advisory Committee.

-Massachusetts minimum wage is increasing in January to $15/hr in 2023 and wage levels will be adjusted accordingly.
+Massachusetts minimum wage increased from $14.25/hr to $15/hr on January 1, 2023 and MHC wage levels were adjusted accordingly.

 Can I have more than one work-study job during the academic year?